 This post is based on a presentation I gave at this afternoon’s M25 Learning Technology Group meeting at King’s College London.

-The title of this post refers to an Adam Curtis documentary series from 2011: All watched over by machines of loving grace.
-This in turn was taken from the title of a Richard Brautigan poem.
+The title of this post refers to an Adam Curtis documentary series from 2011, itself taken from a Richard Brautigan poem.
 I’ve reproduced the last stanza:

 I like to think